 Students participating in the Research Mentorship Program are actively engaged in the pursuit of new knowledge alongside UC Santa Barbara researchers.
-In order to prepare participants for arrival on campus, the program will commence with a multi-day virtual component.
-During this portion students can expect to be matched with a compelling research project and introduced to resources that will support their success.
+To prepare participants for arrival on campus, the program will commence with a multi-day virtual component, designed to introduce students to resources that will support their success.
+During this portion, students will meet RMP mentors and learn about their research.

-Depending on the nature of their project, students will dedicate 30 to 40 hours a week to research.
-They are expected to utilize the library, participate in fieldwork, and may occasionally find themselves working into the night.
-Over the course of the program, students will learn to describe their research findings in professional style technical papers, present at a formal university symposium, and earn university credits which will become part of their permanent record at UC Santa Barbara.
+Depending on the nature of their project, students will dedicate 35 to 50 hours a week to research.
+They will utilize library resources, participate in fieldwork, engage in data collection, and may occasionally find themselves working into the night.
+Over the course of the program, students will learn to effectively describe their research findings in a technical research paper, present at a formal academic symposium, and earn college credits that will become part of their permanent record.
+Due to its intensive nature, students may not concurrently enroll in other courses, activities, or programs during RMP.

 Research Project Selection

-Our program is unique because it allows students to be exposed to a wide variety of interdisciplinary research topics, and then rank a selection of projects that they would prefer to work on.
-Students will be paired with a project and a research mentor (graduate student, postdoc, or faculty) to conduct hands-on, university-level research.
+Our program is unique because it allows students to explore areas of interest from a wide variety of interdisciplinary research topics.
+They will choose projects and be paired with a mentor (graduate student, postdoc, or faculty) who is a field expert to conduct hands-on, university-level research.

-Research topics may change each summer depending on the available mentors, however the focus is always on recent research developments that demonstrate the use of university-level methods of investigation in departments across campus.
-Please feel free to inquire about any discipline that interests you.
+Research topics change each summer depending on the available mentors; however, the focus is always on recent research developments that demonstrate the use of university-level methods of investigation in departments across campus.
 Research areas include, but are not limited to:

 Anthropology | Earth Science | Geography | Music |